hsiafan/httpdump/README.md

 [![](https://travis-ci.org/caoqianli/pcap-parser.svg)](https://travis-ci.org/caoqianli/pcap-parser)
 ![License](https://img.shields.io/badge/licence-Simplified%20BSD-blue.svg?style=flat)

+This project is no longer maintained, you may want to go to the more effient go version impl [httpcap](https://github.com/caoqianli/httpcap).

 Parse and show HTTP traffic.
 Python 2.7.* or Python 3.3+ required.

 This module parses pcap/pcapng files, retrieves HTTP data, and shows as text.